JSpeedie/wmcontrib/README.md

 ## To be added

 * Make wtfc gif
-* Possibly remake wtsr gif to show new possiblities
-* Optimize gifs further so their filesizes aren't huge
+* Maybe optimize cfw and wrsr gifs further so that their file sizes are < 1 MB